4.9. Focus Search¶

 res, fsdict = RT.focus_search("RMS Spot Size", 12.09, return_cost=True)

-This is required when plotting the cost function using
+This is required for plotting the cost function using

 focus_search_cost_plot, see Focus Search Cost Function Plots.